 Death Before Retirement

-It is difficult to think about what will happen to your loved ones after you pass away.
+It's difficult to think about what will happen to your loved ones after you pass away.
 One thing you may want to know is what happens to your pension.
-We are here to make sure your wishes are carried out.
-In this section we will look at what happens if you lose your life before you begin collecting your pension.
+We're here to make sure your wishes are carried out.
+In this section, we will look at what happens if you should pass away before you begin collecting your pension.

-What those options might be depends on whether or not you were vested at the time you passed away.
+What those options might be depends on whether or not you were vested at the time you passed away at what pension option you've chosen.

 Your spouse or partner will be entitled to a refund of your LAPP pension contributions, plus interest.

-If you do not have a spouse or partner (or if your spouse or partner has signed a waiver giving up the right to a benefit if you pass away before retirement), then your chosen beneficiaries will be entitled to your contributions, plus interest.
-Please note the waiver can be completed or revoked by your spouse or partner at any time, making them entitled to your contributions, plus interest.
+If you don't have a spouse or partner (or if your spouse or partner has signed a waiver giving up the right to a benefit if you pass away before retirement), then your chosen beneficiaries will be entitled to your contributions, plus interest.
+Please note the waiver can be completed or revoked by your spouse or partner at any time, once again entitling them to your contributions plus interest.

-If you do not have a beneficiary, your contributions and interest will be paid to your estate.
+If you don't have a beneficiary, your contributions and interest will be paid to your estate.

 Spouse or partner